SchlenkR/Trulla/README.md

     ---
 ```

-The approach of FSharp.Text.TypedTemplateProvider is:
+The approach of Trulla is:
 * Provide a text template with:
   * template parameters
   * iterations